-PROFILE: The philanthropic arm of the financial services company, the Prudential Foundation, awards grants for basic human needs.
-This grantmaking occurs at any time, including when disaster strikes.
+PROFILE: The philanthropic arm of the financial services company, the Prudential Foundation awards grants for basic human needs.
+This grantmaking can occur at any time, including when disaster strikes.

-While the foundation awards grants for immediate disaster response, its tax filings reveal that the Prudential Foundation tends to fund ongoing support for disaster relief and response organizations.
+While the foundation awards grants for immediate disaster response, tax filings reveal that the Prudential Foundation tends to fund ongoing work by disaster relief and response organizations.
 As a result, the foundation's giving often goes to a variety of larger organizations.

-Prudential awards several grants in the $100,000 to $300,000 range, but they typically support domestic giving priorities.
-Many other grants range from a few hundred to several thousand dollars.
-Therefore, it appears that this funder prefers to support several organizations, rather than a select few.
+Prudential awards several grants in the $100,000 to $300,000 range, but those typically support domestic priorities.
+Many other grants range from a few hundred to several thousand dollars, suggesting a desire to support more organizations, not just a select few.

 The Prudential Foundation accepts unsolicited grant applications via its website and reviews submissions throughout the year.
 Applicants should expect a response from the foundation within about two months.
-It should be noted that grants over $200,000 must be reviewed by its board of trustees, which meets three times a year.
-Also, there are times during which it does not accept unsolicited requests for funding.
+Requests over $200,000 must be reviewed by its board of trustees, which meets three times a year.
+Also, there are times during which it does not accept unsolicited requests.
 Grant seekers should check the foundation’s website to remain current.